monoid-us/vertx-postgresql/README.md

 Asynchronous PostgreSQL driver with support for transactions.

-But, but, there is already a Vert.x module for PostgreSQL.
-What's the difference?
+This driver is used as a library directly in your Verticle and supports running transactions against the database.

-This driver is used as a library directly in your verticle and supports running transactions against the DB, i.e. having full control over the transaction along with begin, commit, roll-back etc.
+This allows for full control over the life-cycle of transactions and how query results are processed.

 The design goals of this driver are: